monsoonmaelstrom/book2/book2.md

 “Liam—” Davy begins.

 “No, Davy.
 Stop.”
 Alex says.
 “Liam’s and Hazel’s magic has always intrinsically responded to one another.
-Just leave it.”
+Leave it alone.”

 The three of us sit clustered around Hazel and the silence is the loudest thing in the room as seconds stretch into minutes.

-“We know whatever Hazel did, she thought could be undone, and I’m pretty sure she thought you could undo it,” Alex tells me.
+“We know whatever Hazel did, she thought it could be undone, and I’m pretty sure she thought you could undo it,” Alex tells me.

 “We don’t know that,” I mutter as I look back at him.

-The two of us don’t look anything alike, but his eyes look so much like Hazel’s—midnight blue and rimmed by thick, dark lashes—that I can’t force myself to meet his gaze for more than a few seconds before looking away.
+Alex and I don’t look anything alike, but his eyes look so much like Hazel’s—midnight blue and rimmed by thick, dark lashes—that I can’t force myself to meet his gaze for more than a few seconds before looking away.

 “You might not.
 But Davy and I know.
 And we know that it was you, because if it was one of us she would have told me on the cliff, but all she told me was what she needed from me then, and she’d already told Davy what she needed from him.
 That only leaves you, Liam.”